 R. Todd Constable PhD

-Professor of Diagnostic Radiology, of Biomedical Engineering and of Neurosurgery; Director MRI Research
+Professor of Diagnostic Radiology and of Neurosurgery; Director MRI Research

 Development of MRI techniques to allow faster scanning and/or to provide functional information; Quantitative information and high quality pictures of anatomy; Application of new methods to answer fundamental questions in basic science and medicine with emphasis on applications in neuroscience.